hupshaw/vue3-symfony/README.md

-This is the basic setup for the DSPolitical Take Home Project.
+This is the basic setup for the a Vue3 interface backed by a Symfony REST API.

 To setup your local instance, run `./setup.sh`.
 This command will build the local docker images, install php and npm dependencies, and start the containers.